oven-sh/bun/docs/bundler/html.md

-Bun's bundler now has first-class support for HTML.
+As of Bun v1.1.43, Bun's bundler now has first-class support for HTML.
 Build static sites, landing pages, and web applications with zero configuration.
 Just point Bun at your HTML file and it handles everything else.

 ```html#index.html
 <!doctype html>